 Kitchen and bathroom walls are also good places to use a semi-gloss finish.
 Its durability and ability to be cleaned easily make it perfect for rooms that are most likely to get splattered, splashed, and smudged.

 Semi-gloss finishes are also a great option for bedrooms and living spaces if you have young children who are likely to get the walls dirty or messy.
 Their ability to be wiped down quickly and easily is an asset if your walls are prone to grubby fingers.

-A finish with a higher gloss is also an excellent choice for areas of your home that have architectural details to which you want to draw attention such as an architectural trim or passageway.
-They can also be a great option to use for your doors as they can brighten up your doors, draw attention to the details, and subtly the eye.
+A finish with a higher gloss is also an excellent choice for areas of your home that have architectural details to which you want to draw attention, such as an architectural trim or passageway.
+They can also be a great option to use for your doors as they can brighten up your doors and draw attention to the details.

 Semi-gloss finish is also a good choice for exterior paint jobs such as garage doors, exterior doors, and trim.
 They draw the eye due to their reflectivity and are often durable enough to withstand weather conditions.

 Finishes can be as versatile and require just as much creativity and vision as any other area of decorating your home, and can therefore be just as overwhelming.
 Knowing these basics and guidelines will help you to apply your knowledge to any area of your home and finish all of your paint jobs with the best information possible.